About us

 Our Club History:

-The Rotary Club of Langkawi was formed after much hard work and the particular efforts of Dr Baskaran Gobala Krishnan the district extension chair (now considered by us as our founding father), our sponsoring clubs, the Rotary Club of Butterworth and the Rotary Club of Kampung Baharu together with our own charter president Dr Baskaran Kosthi who contacted people from the local business community and proposed the idea of setting up a club in Langkawi.
+The Rotary Club of Langkawi was formed after much hard work and the particular efforts of Dr Baskaran Gobala Krishnan the district extension chair (considered by us as our founding father), our sponsoring clubs, the Rotary Club of Butterworth and the Rotary Club of Kampung Baharu together with our own charter president Dr Baskaran Kosthi who contacted people from the local business community and proposed the idea of setting up a club on Langkawi.

 We were chartered on 8 March 2013 and to mark this event we held a Charter Night dinner and dance to raise our first funds.
 Our Charter Night, on 21 June 2013 was held at Resorts World Langkawi and was well attended by members from other clubs, our family and friends.
-We are currently fourteen members comprising an interesting mix of local businessmen, professionals and retired expatriates.
-Apart from Malaysians we have among us members from Malaysia (Langkawi), Canada, Australia, Great Britain, Germany and Japan.
+Our members comprise an interesting mix of local businessmen, professionals and retired expatriates.

-We are proud of the fact that we are a non-sectarian and non-denominational club diverse in professions and nationalities.
-Collectively, we are able to bring skills and expertise based on a wealth of experience to enable our club to move forward with optimism and enthusiasm.
+We are proud of the fact that we are a non-sectarian and non-denominational club, diverse in professions and nationalities.
+Collectively we are able to bring skills and expertise based on a wealth of experience to enable our club to move forward with optimism and enthusiasm.
+We are still rebuilding our club after the ravages of covid, and welcome new membership applications.

 Club Officers: